AdobeDocs/experience-manager-forms-cloud-service.en/help/import-export-forms-templates.md

 # Import, export, and organize adaptive forms, PDF forms, and other assets{#importing-and-exporting-assets-to-aem-forms}

-You can move adaptive forms and related assets such as themes, templates, document fragments, and PDF forms between AEM Forms instances.
+You can move adaptive forms and related assets such as adaptive form themes, Form Data Models, adaptive form templates, document fragments, and PDF forms between AEM Forms instances.
 You can import and export assets in CRX package or binary file formats.

-When you export an adaptive form, the content policies are not exported.
+When you export an adaptive form, the content policies, and templates are not exported.
 Use [Package Manager](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/deploying/overview.html?lang=en#how-rolling-deployments-work) to export such assets.

 ## Download adaptive forms, PDF Forms, or  related assets {#download-forms-amp-documents-assets}